Manmohabe/ClientApp/README.md

 This was a demonstration of Angular Key concepts implementation Such as Lazy loading, Basic Authentication, new Control flow, Standalone Components, Angular Forms etc and therefore should not be used in production.

-The project uses Angular Material Components, xng-breadcrumb and @ngbracket/ngx-layout
+The project uses [Material Components](https://material.angular.io/components/categories), [xng-breadcrumb](https://github.com/udayvunnam/xng-breadcrumb) and [ngx-layout](https://github.com/ngbracket/ngx-layout)

+Default username and password is `admin`

 ## Code scaffolding